github/codeql/docs/codeql/codeql-language-guides/analyzing-data-flow-in-ruby.rst

 Using the exact name supplied via the parameter may be too strict.
 If we want to know if the parameter influences the file name, we can use taint tracking instead of data flow.
-This query finds calls to ``File.open`` where the filename is derived from a parameter:
+This query finds calls to ``File.open`` where the file name is derived from a parameter:

 .. code-block:: ql